 This cheesecake refrigerates and freezes very well if you have leftovers.
 Before your freeze, just pre-cut the slices then freeze.
 By doing this, you can thaw out a slice as you need want it.
 Otherwise you would need to thaw out the entire cheesecake before you can slice it.

 Drop me a comment if you decide to immediately top the cheesecake batter with the apple and crumble topping at the time of baking.
-I'd like to know how it turned out.
+I'd like to know how it turned out!

-Other Lip Smacking Recipes
+Other Lip Smacking Desserts

 Recipe Details